mohameddev19/gql-extractor-vscode-extension/README.md

 - choose where the apis function must be saved.
 - set the apis option `"apollo"` to create apis functions.
 - set apollo fetchPolicy `"fetchPolicy"`, the default value is "no-cache".
+- set recursion depth with `"recursionDepth"` (default is 5)
+- set type-specific recursion depths with `"typeRecursionMap"` for handling specific recursive types

 I'll add other apis option soon, inshallah.